DougReeder/elfland-glider/README.md

 A river could flow in a closed loop.
 Islands can float in the sky.
 Trees can be miles tall.
-Houses might be too small to live in or too large to be practical.
+Houses might be too small to live in or absurdly large.
-Days may consist of half-dozen minutes of light, followed by a minute of twilight.
+Days may consist of a half-dozen minutes of light, followed by a minute of twilight.
+Ocean waves could be 100 m tall.
+Elfland Glider is *not* cutsey nor childish.
+Humor should not disrupt the flow of the game - you can have a light elf warn the player not to taunt the Gazebo or seek the "scarlet emerald" or create "Gauntlets of Ogre Intelligence" for the player to equip.

 Perhaps the best description of elves, light or dark, is if they came across you, treed by a bear, they would weave a daisy-chain and set it around the bear's neck, so your tale wasn't tragic.